Google Updates Search Quality Rating Guidelines: “More E-A-T, Less Supplementary Content”

 What the changes to E-A-T and YMYL mean for you:

 We wrote about the importance of E-A-T recently.
-Both E-A-T and YMYL (Your Money Your Life) help tell Google how highly they should value your site.
+E-A-T and YMYL (Your Money Your Life) help tell Google how highly they should value your site.
 What’s helpful is that the update to the search quality rating guidelines specifies what parts of your content goes into E-A-T (see the first three bullets).
-This should help you create the most expert, authoritative, and trustworthy content possible for your site.
+This should help you create your site’s most expert, authoritative, and trustworthy content.

-Moving forward, you still need to spend a lot of time on your content.
-The concept of E-A-T and the search quality guidelines are so closely tied; you can’t ignore its importance.
+Moving forward, you still need to spend much time on your content.
+The concept of E-A-T and the search quality guidelines are so closely tied you can’t ignore their importance.
 Remember, E-A-T is a ranking factor.
 So put in the work, and you’ll reap the benefits.

 Supplementary Content

-Several mentions of Supplementary Content were removed with the search quality rating guidelines update.
+Several Supplementary Content mentions were removed with the update of the search quality rating guidelines.
 Supplemental content includes content that “contributes to a good user experience on the page, but does not directly help the page achieve its purpose.”
-Removing the mentions places a de-emphasis on additional content, but doesn’t outright condemn it.
+Removing the mentions de-emphasizes additional content but doesn’t outright condemn it.

 Google recommends their search raters “use their judgment” on some factors, including whether a page’s Supplementary Content is helping or hurting the user experience.